Indoor air quality improvement

 However, as the battle against pollutants and pathogens intensified, urban schools found themselves grappling with multi-faceted challenges.
 Unforgiving temperatures strained resources, leading to early school closures in cities like Philadelphia and Baltimore due to oppressive heat.
 In Denver, where 37 schools lacked air-conditioning, officials worked to alleviate the heat by installing new cooling systems.

-The terrain was particularly arduous for schools in disadvantaged neighborhoods, where students of bore the brunt of environmental burdens.
+The terrain was particularly arduous for schools in disadvantaged neighborhoods, where students of color bore the brunt of environmental burdens.
 Studies exposed a link between hot classrooms and diminished test scores, highlighting that this factor alone accounted for about 5% of the racial achievement gap.
-Yet, amidst these challenges, schools juggled an intricate balancing act, prioritizing students' safety, well-being, and academic progress.
+Yet, amidst these challenges, schools juggled an intricate balancing act, prioritizing students’ safety, well-being, and academic progress.

 In a bid to confront the indoor air challenge head-on, the University of Colorado, Boulder, embarked on a groundbreaking initiative.
 Air quality monitors infiltrated Denver’s schools, capturing data before and after introducing classroom air purifiers.
 The results were promising—two purifiers in an average classroom doubled air exchange rates, removing allergens and pollutants.